This Shrimp Tomato Pasta Sauce is an easy and flavorful sauce that goes over really well when mixed with pasta, especially spaghetti.

 - In the same skillet, add the remaining olive oil and start sauteing the shallot with garlic.

 - Once onion is translucent, add tomato puree and diced tomatoes.
 Stir carefully so you don't splatter.
 Keep heat in medium because sauce will be thick.
-Add salt and pepper, stir.
+Add salt and pepper as well as 1 tbsp of Better than Bouillon, stir.
 Finally when you think sauce is getting sticky add the white wine, scrape well all around the skillet.

 - After a minute or two add shrimp into the sauce and lower the temperature to low.
 Coat all the shrimps well in the sauce, add some cilantro and let the flavors mix together.